 4 ingredient sweet potato pizza crust

 This healthy sweet potato pizza crust is perfect if you want to add extra vegetables in your diet or simply don't want to wait for pizza dough (made with yeast) to rise!
-It's vegan, gluten free, high protein, paleo, keto and grain free.
+It's vegan, gluten-free, high protein, paleo and grain-free.

 As always, ingredient amounts are in the grey recipe box at the bottom of this post.